“Invoices, invoices, invoices!” (Facturi, facturi, facturi)

 I considered myself lucky to have joined this caravan from downtown to the Europa market including a full student class from Copenhagen or traveling Vienna gallerists and their friends.
 For a meager sum, or a beer, a free dinner, an exchange, whomever asked and whomever wanted to see the living example of another Bucharest could join in.
 Along these years I even facilitated a collaboration by one Austrian women artist whose work involved local Chinese communities all over the world, trafficking, bringing and exchanging fortune cookies from various Chinese diasporas.

-For a time, 10 or more years back, I even had a catchy Brucesploitation webpage put up by friends – Enter The (Red) Dragon – guided detours on demand, a telephone number, always happy when somebody called and ready to spin alternate histories about sino- futurist becomings and Asian hybridization in Europa, a fabled place where urban legends took shape.
-Once I came with Daniel Knorr from Berlin to make a few photos of the area, with the empty shuttered stalls at closing hours, always on the lookout for trouble ahead with the body guards implementing strict rules of no foto shoots and no pictures taken.
-At the same time, we took great care to ask visitors or friends to abide by the unwritten rules of the place and never expose unwittingly the already vulnerable local immigrants to the prowling immigration officers or the police always targeting the weakest link in the bootleg traffic chain.
+For a time, 10 or more years back, I even had a catchy Brucesploitation webpage put up by friends – Enter The (Red) Dragon – offering guided detours on demand, a telephone number, always happy when somebody called and ready to spin alternate histories about Asia- futurist becomings and full Asian hybridization in Europa, a fabled place where urban legends took shape.
+Once got there with Daniel Knorr from Berlin to make a few photos of the area, with the empty shuttered stalls at closing hours, always on the lookout for trouble ahead with the Romanian body guards implementing strict rules of no foto shoots and no pictures taken.
+At the same time, we took great care to ask visitors or friends to abide by the unwritten rules of the place and never expose unwittingly the already vulnerable immigrants to the prowling immigration officers or the police always targeting the weakest link in the bootleg traffic chain.
 During that period I sometimes got phone calls from people asking me just about the closing and opening hours at the Europa market mistaking Enter The Dragon with the official thing.
-My last tour was part of the Bucharest Disaster Detour 2016 after the Geneva Disaster Detour, a series of diverse weekly detours with local artists, actors, urban explorers organized by Lucas Cantori and Julia Schulze as part of Bucharest’s unlucky-lucky bid for the cultural capital.
+My last tour was part of the Bucharest Disaster Detour 2016 after the Geneva Disaster Detour, a series of diverse weekly detours with local curioso, artists, actors, urban organized by Lucas Cantori and Julia Schulze as part of Bucharest’s unlucky-lucky bid for the 2021 cultural capital (which of course we manage to avoid).

-I wouldn’t be at all surprised if in near future the Chinese road & belt initiative will eventually decide to construct a theme park version of Europa next to the Red Dragon – with its own monorail and guided tours.
-Although difficult to envision at the current time, I would like so contribute to an oral history archive where former Europa pioneers as well as the visitors would record and recount their first impressions, their struggles and trials before and after the fall of yet another station on the new silk road.
+It wouldn’t be at all surprised if in the near future the Chinese road & belt initiative will eventually decide to construct a theme park version of Europa next to the Red Dragon – with its own monorail and guided tours.
+Although difficult to envision at the current time, it would be so important to have an oral history archive where former Europa pioneers as well as visitors (past and present) would record and recount their first impressions, their struggles and trials before and after the fall of yet another station on the new silk road.

 Adkins, Taylor (2007).
 A Short List of Gilbert Simondon’s Vocabulary. https://fractalontology.wordpress.com/2007/11/28/a-short-list-of-gilbert-simondons-vocabulary/.